The purpose of the major is to prepare students for careers in accounting and to provide exceptionally strong preparation for the CPA and CMA exams.

 A minor in Accounting is offered for students who want to develop accounting skills while majoring in areas such as, but not limited to, Management, Computer Information Systems, Health Information Management or Math.
 The minor requires 20 credits of accounting courses.
 Required courses include ACC 2210, 2220, and three additional accounting courses at 3000-level or higher.
 The minor should be designed with an accounting faculty member.
 Some of the courses have prerequisites that must be completed before enrollment.

 Designed for students who wish to pursue a career in public accounting in states that require 150 semester hours of college-level education to become certified as a CPA.
-This is a program of study that leads to the B.A. degree with a major in accounting and students may choose to take additional courses at the undergraduate level or enroll in the Master of Arts in Management or Master of Business Administration programs.
+This is a program of study that leads to the B.A. degree with a major in accounting and students may choose to take additional courses at the undergraduate level or enroll in the Master of Business Administration program.